gudmar/BrickGameI/planning/ForTomorrow.md

 * Work on initial animations.
 Perhaps should switch backgrounds, to imitate movement, at the moment they are not to clear with toggling etc,

 * Snake
-  - Bricks are placed on background of level,
   - Too long tail: level up, restart snake
   - No after animation
-  - After snake game lost and restat, points do not reset to 0 - the same in TETRIS
-  - Change direstion works in snake like colision

 * Maze:
   - When game won, and enter pressed on pawn on, old pawn does not diappear